Kinvey/kinvey-researchkit/README.md

 ## Prerequisites
 * iOS 9 or later
-* XCode 8 or above
+* XCode 8 or above, Swift 2.3 or Swift 3
 * Kinvey app ID and secret.
 If you have not created a Kinvey app yet, create one [here](https://console.kinvey.com).

 ## Getting Started